rafael-a-g-n/tic-tac-toe-3.0/README.md

-# Tic Tac Toe 🕹️
+# Tic Tac Toe 3.0 🕹️

 A classic Tic Tac Toe game built with React.
 This project allows two players to compete against each other in a simple and intuitive interface.
-The game tracks scores and determines an overall winner after multiple rounds.
+The game tracks scores and determines an overall winner after 5 wins.

 ## Table of Contents